Paul Ricca: Hollywood extortion case

 In the early 1940s, Nitti convinced Ricca and the rest of the Outfit leadership to participate in a labor racketeering and extortion scheme aimed at the movie studios in Los Angeles, California.
 Chicago mobster John "Handsome Johnny" Roselli gained control of the Projectors Union and threatened the studios with strikes and other labor problems.
 To avoid labor unrest, RKO, Paramount, MGM and 20th Century Fox paid several hundred thousand dollars to the Outfit.
-However, two Outfit men were arrested for extortion and agreed to testify against the Outfit leadership.
+However, two Outfit men Willie Bioff and George Browne were arrested for extortion and agreed to testify against the Outfit leadership.
 In March 1943, Ricca, Nitti, and other mob leaders were indicted for extortion.

 On March 18, 1943, Ricca and the Outfit leadership met with Nitti.
 Since the movie studio racket was Nitti's idea, Ricca and the Outfit leaders demanded that Nitti plead guilty to extortion charges to save them from prison.
 Terrified at the prospect of prison due to his severe claustrophobia, Nitti shot himself to death the next day.
-Ricca now became the official boss of the Outfit with enforcement chief Tony Accardo as underboss.
+Ricca now became the official boss of the Outfit, with enforcement chief Tony Accardo as underboss.
 Ricca and Accardo would run the Outfit for the next 30 years.

 Extortion conviction

-On December 30, 1943 Ricca and his associates were convicted of extortion and sentenced to ten years each in federal prison.
-Ricca began his sentence at the federal penitentiary in Atlanta, but was soon lobbying to a transfer to Leavenworth Penitentiary in Kansas.
+On December 30, 1943, Ricca and his associates were convicted of extortion and sentenced to ten years each in federal prison.
+Ricca began his sentence at the federal penitentiary in Atlanta but was soon lobbying for a transfer to Leavenworth Penitentiary in Kansas.
 The Atlanta warden, reportedly prejudiced against Italians, had severely beaten Outfit mobster Phil D'Andrea, making Ricca and the others fearful for their lives.
-After a series of contacts, St. Louis, Missouri lawyer Paul Dillon allegedly offered the head of the federal parole board payment to approve a transfer to Leavenworth for the Outfit mobster.
+After a series of contacts, St. Louis, Missouri, lawyer Paul Dillon allegedly offered the head of the federal parole board payment to approve a transfer to Leavenworth for the Outfit mobster.

-In May, 1945, against the recommendations of both wardens, Ricca and the other mobsters were moved to Leavenworth.
-During this period, the US Internal Revenue Service (IRS) accepted a cash settlement from Ricca for back taxes.
+In May 1945, against the recommendations of both wardens, Ricca and the other mobsters were moved to Leavenworth.
+During this period, the U.S. Internal Revenue Service (IRS) accepted a cash settlement from Ricca for back taxes.
 On August 13, 1947, after a one-week deliberation, the parole board released Ricca and his co-defendants from prison on parole.
-However, as a condition of his parole, Ricca could have no contact with mobsters.
+However, as a condition of his parole, Ricca could not contact mobsters.

-Accardo therefore replaced Ricca as boss.
+Accardo, therefore, replaced Ricca as boss.
 It was generally acknowledged, though, that Accardo shared power with Ricca, who stayed in the background.
-No major transactions, and certainly no hits, took place without Ricca's knowledge.
+No significant transactions, and certainly no hits, took place without Ricca's knowledge.
 It was one of the few known instances of a power-sharing arrangement in organized crime.